 Let’s take a look at our 10 most favourite UK staycation locations that rival our overseas counterparts…

 The north eastern county is home to more churches and historical sites than the rest of the UK so is the perfect getaway for the history buffs.
-Rent one of the 350 properties and cottages available and be sure to check out Lindisfarne Castle, Hadrian’s Wall and of course Alnwick Castle.
+You can rent one of the 350 properties and cottages available.
+There are plenty of fun things to do on a staycation in Northumberland including Lindisfarne Castle, Hadrian’s Wall and of course Alnwick Castle.
 Film and TV fans will recognise the latter as the setting for many Blackadder episodes, as well as featuring in the Harry Potter films!

 If you fancy a spot of whale or dolphin watching, there’s no need to venture outside of the UK!
 Bottlenose Dolphins and Whales inhabit the Moray Coast, east of Inverness, and are frequently seen frolicking in the waters.
 They can be spotted along the whole stretch of coast, but probably most notably at Chanonry Point as this is where they head to find food!
 Down in Pembrokeshire, take a visit to Cardigan Bay where the Atlantic waters are home to not just a colony of bottlenoses, but to Minke, Sei and Fin Whales, as well as Basking Sharks.

-Did you know that Dorset is home to part of Jurassic Bay, England’s first UNESCO World Heritage Site?
-No need to travel to hot and humid deserts, channel your inner paleontologist down on the south coast!
+Did you know that Dorset is home to the Jurassic Coast, England’s first UNESCO World Heritage Site?
+No need to travel to hot and humid deserts, you can channel your inner palaeontologist down on the south coast!
 Join one of the fossil walks and you could be lucky enough to unearth your own piece of history.
 If you don’t strike it lucky, they have an amazing Dinosaur Museum that’s perfect for all the family to enjoy.

 See, you don’t need to head abroad to have an amazing holiday.
 Our weather may not rival that of America or Asia, but we’re used to a bit of disappointment on that front anyway…!

-Where is your favourite place to get away to in the UK?
+Where is your favourite UK Staycation place to get away to in the UK?
 Let us know in the comments below.